 As your loved one progresses through stages of Parkinson’s disease, you will progress through stages of caring.
 Learn all you can about the disease early on so you can participate in health care discussions, make informed decisions and provide emotional and physical support now and as needed in the future.

-- Order our educational materials to familiarize yourself with Parkinson’s disease.
-What You and Your Family Should Know and Medications are two good titles to start with.
+- Download our educational materials to familiarize yourself with Parkinson’s disease.
+Frequently Asked Questions and Living Your Best Life are two good titles to start with.
 Caring and Coping is our book specifically for Parkinson’s caregivers.

 - Find a Parkinson’s support group in your area.
 In addition to providing a comfortable environment for asking questions and sharing experiences, support groups can lead to lasting friendships.
 Some groups are for caregivers only, while some are a mix of caregivers and people with Parkinson’s.
 Contact the Parkinson’s Foundation Helpline at 1-800-4PD-INFO (473-4636) or email@example.com for help finding a group near you.